brunoamancio/TangleNet/README.md

 https://github.com/iotaledger/iri
 ```

-Download the actual database
+Sync the vanilla way or download the database
 ```
 http://db.iota.partners/IOTA.partners-mainnetdb.tar.gz
 ```
-This is a service which provides you the actual database.
-You don’t need a synced IRI with neighbors, just download the database again.
+For testing purposes only: if you download the database you don’t need to keep synced, as long as your test transactions are available in the database you have downloaded.

-Clone this repo in your IXI directory ( iri/target/ixi )
+Clone this repo in your IXI directory (/ixi which, per default, is in the same folder as your iri-*.jar)
 ```
 git clone https://github.com/brunoamancio/TangleNet
 ```